mmakowski/clisson-client/README.md

 * `clisson.server.host` - the host name of [Clisson server](https://github.com/mmakowski/clisson-server)
 * `clisson.server.port` - the port on which Clisson server listens

+The config file may contain the following properties:

+* `clisson.record.enabled` - whether sending of events to the server is enabled (default: `true`)

 Usage
 -----